Krypton-Suite/Standard-Toolkit/README.md

 As of V90.## support for longer path names **will** need to be enabled if you want to build the toolkit yourself.
 For more details on how to do this, please follow the instructions [here](https://krypton-suite.github.io/Standard-Toolkit-Online-Help/Source/Help/Output/articles/Contributing/Allowing-for-Longer-Path-and-File-Names.html).

 ## V85.00 (2024-06-24 - Build 2406 - June 2024)
-There are a list of changes that have occurred during the development of the V85.## version
+There are a list of changes that have occurred during the development of the V85.00 version

 * [#1302](https://github.com/Krypton-Suite/Standard-Toolkit/issues/1302), **[Breaking Change]** Font being used by "Professional" theme is pants !
-	- The Option to use `SystemDefault` no longer exists a font rendering hint#
+	- The Option to use `SystemDefault` no longer exists a font rendering hint
 * [#1508](https://github.com/Krypton-Suite/Standard-Toolkit/issues/1508), **[Breaking Change]** ButtonSpec does not open assigned context menu when clicked.
 	- Added property `ShowDrop`, which displays a drop down arrow on the button.
 	- When a `KryptonContextMenu` is connected the menu is shown when the button is clicked.